 - If you would like to request a ‘Professional Judgement’ evaluation be completed, please contact our office.

 - Please request a Wage and Income Transcript from the IRS.
-You can find instructions for requesting a Wage and Income Transcript here [insert link to new webpage].
+You can find instructions for requesting a Wage and Income Transcript here.

 - If you are unable to obtain a Wage and Income Transcript, please contact our office.